jpcody/jekyll-jcnet/_posts/blog/2010-10-04-resistance.md

 permalink: blog/the_church_and_the_resistance
 shortUrl: http://jpcody.in/2b
 ---
-<p class="note">**Foreword:** This matter has rolled around in my head for no small amount of time now.
+<p class="note"><strong>Foreword:</strong> This matter has rolled around in my head for no small amount of time now.
 We'll see if I can write about it aptly.
 I'd like to clarify that this is an indictment of myself before any others.
 It's a way of thinking and a struggle I've found myself wrapped in.
-And many, if not most, if not all, of the people who come to your mind during this reading are **phenomenal** people.
-I'm not criticizing any **one person** but a system in general.
+And many, if not most, if not all, of the people who come to your mind during this reading are <strong>phenomenal</strong> people.
+I'm not criticizing any <strong>one person</strong> but a system in general.
 You may continue.</p>

 ### The Church